hardaker/draft-hardaker-dnsop-private-namespace-options/draft-hardaker-dnsop-private-namespace-options.md

 #### non-validating end-devices querying within .zz will:

-- inside the private network will:
+- inside the private network the client will:
     - Believe the upstream resolver's responses
-- outside the private network will:
+- outside the private network the client will:
-    - Believe the upstream resolver's NXDOMAIN for all
+    - Believe the upstream resolver's NXDOMAIN or spoofed answers for all data within the .zz domain.

 #### validating end-devices querying within .zz will:

-- inside the private network will:
+- inside the private network the client will:
     - with an upstream resolver
     - self-resolving:
         - needs a configured TA or a configured negative trust anchor
         - possibly automatically obtained configuration with a bootstrapping mechanism, or-preconfigured in a ROM image

-- outside the private network will:
+- outside the private network the client will:
     - if not configured with a TA, all answers to .internal will either be NXDOMAIN or spoofable
     - if configured with a TA, all answers will be detected as BOGUS

 # Other considerations

 ## a unsigned delegated domain - .internal